 1) What is Change Management?

 Answer: Change Management is the process of effectively applying changes to an organisation through thorough planning and guiding people to adjust for the organisation's benefit.
-The changes can include introducing a new technologies or even modifying current processes.
+A well-defined change management strategy can encompass changes such as introducing new technologies or even modifying current processes, or implementing various types of change management strategies to ensure smooth transitions and maximize organizational efficiency.

 2) What does a Change Manager do?